Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description consists of two sentences that front-load the purpose and provide a usage example.
-Every sentence earns its place with no unnecessary words.
+The description is two sentences, front-loaded with the main purpose, and includes a concrete usage example.
+Every sentence earns its place; no unnecessary words.
+It is appropriately sized for the tool's complexity.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.